monstermax/karmasql/Readme.md

 - order by grouped field or by alias
 - order by 1
 - other actions (update, delete, insert, set, desc)
+- insert into ... select ...
+- create table ... as select ...
+- value in (x, y, z)
+- join with using